feichai0017/QuillSQL/docs/src/storage/table_heap.md

 The `TableHeap` (`storage/table_heap.rs`) is the component responsible for managing the collection of pages that belong to a single table.
 While the `TablePage` defines the *layout* within a single page, the `TableHeap` provides the high-level API for inserting, updating, and deleting tuples, making it central to the implementation of MVCC.

+## TableBinding & StorageEngine

+From the executor’s perspective, heap access is routed through `storage::engine::TableBinding`.
+A binding is produced by the `StorageEngine` (consulting the catalog) and carries:

+- An `Arc<TableHeap>` for physical page access.
+- An `MvccHeap` wrapper that maintains version chains.
+- All indexes defined on the table.

+The binding exposes ergonomic methods such as `scan`, `index_scan`, `insert`, `update`, `delete`, and `prepare_row_for_write`.
+Each method internally uses the `TableHeap` + `MvccHeap` pair, appends the appropriate logical WAL record (HeapInsert/Update/Delete), and keeps indexes in sync.
+This keeps physical operators extremely small and makes it easy to swap out the storage engine for experiments.

 ## `Tuple` Serialization

 A logical `Tuple` struct in memory must be converted into a byte array to be stored on a page.
 This process is handled by `storage/codec/tuple.rs`.